 Intensify your search for cheap or free boxes.
 Plenty of businesses around your current home, from grocery stores to liquor stores get deliveries every day.
 That means loads of unwanted boxes, cluttering up their retail space.
 You can take that off their hands.

-As for bubble wrap and other cushioning, use your linens, towels and extra bedding to your advantage.
+As for bubble wrap and other cushioning, use your linens, towels, and extra bedding to your advantage.
 Wrap delicate items in sheets and old towels to avoid paying out the nose for bubble wrap.
 Plus it is efficient.
-It allows you to pack more of your stuff in less boxes.
+It allows you to pack more of your stuff in fewer boxes.

 Moving with Pets